ppaml-op3/insomnia/docs/guide.md

   sig f : T
 ```

-May preceede the actual definition of T.
+May precede the actual definition of T.

 In some situations type signatures are **required**: